 Having a cat in the house is a wonderful, rewarding experience.
 Having a velvety, warm creature cuddle with you everyday is heartwarming.
 Watching them play and pounce, and seeing the content look of love in their eyes.
-However, getting a cat isn’t something that should be done on the spur of the moment.
+However, getting a cat for the first time isn’t something that should be done on the spur of the moment.

-Here are twelve things to consider before getting a cat.
+Here are twelve things you should know before getting a cat.

 Where to find your cat A very important thing to consider before getting a cat!
 Cats bought in pets stores may suffer from genetic disease because of inbreeding, especially Persians, who often suffer from polycystic kidney disease and other diseases.
 Getting a cat from a reputable cats breeder is safer.

-If you consider adopting a cat, a feral cat taken off the streets might be healthier than a shelter cat, because in large, crowded shelters, cat can infect one another.
+If you consider adopting a kitten, a feral cat taken off the streets might be healthier than a shelter cat, because in large, crowded shelters, cat can infect one another.

 Does the cat look healthy?
 A sick cat has no appetite, doesn’t want to play, and shows no interest in things.
 Watch for these signs of illness.
 Especially kittens, who are usually more playful than older cats, and sometimes even hyper.
 If a kitten is apathetic, it’s suspicious.

 If you see a motherless kitten in a shelter, ask the worker if the kitten was abandoned or orphaned.
-Orphan kittens have a better chance at survival than kitten who were abandoned, because when mother cats abandon their kittens, they usually do it because the kitten is sick, and the mother has given up on it.
+This is a very important question because orphan kittens have a better chance at survival than kitten who were abandoned, because when mother cats abandon their kittens, they usually do it because the kitten is sick, and the mother has given up on it.

 A vet I only take my cats to the best vet in town.
 I’d stopped people walking their dogs in the street and asked their opinions, until I found the most recommended one.
 There’s also the internet, of course.
-Familiarize yourself with directions to the vet and working hours.
+You need to familiarize yourself with directions to the vet and working hours.

 A cage This is something essential to have before getting a cat because that’s the only way to take your cat home, and for vet’s visits.
 Cats are pretty good at escaping.
 I’d once put my cat in a cats’ carriage and lashed his collar to it for extra security.
 He was out of it within less than five minutes, before I’d left the house, fortunately.
 I’d taken several sick and wounded feral cats to the vet and had once had a cat get out of a locked cage.